RMBond/ScottCreek-WY21_CZUFire_Poster/README.md

 1. Decide on which WQ parameters to present,

-2.  clean up the raw data (i.e. remove spurious measurments), and
+2. Clean up the raw data (i.e. remove spurious measurments), and

 3.  decide on the timeseries of intrest and continue to update WQ data csv file as needed.